 Tena Tena means ‘temporary home’.
 Owned and run by Robin Pope Safaris, this is certainly a homely little camp with a very friendly atmosphere.
-Robin Pope Safaris operates a number of authentic camps across Zambia, Zimbabwe, and Malawi, and the company is passionate about responsible tourism, making it a bit of a favourite at YZ!
+Robin Pope Safaris operates a number of authentic camps across Zambia, Zimbabwe, and Malawi, and the company is passionate about responsible tourism, making it a bit of a favorite at YZ!
 The price of your stay includes accommodation, all meals, a selection of alcoholic and soft drinks, and a laundry service.
 The camp is open from 22nd May to 31st October.

 ACCESS & LOCATION: